CtrlK

 Suggestions

-Add the seven missing `agents/*.md` files (or remove the advisor references and inline their guidance) so the primary execution path is real rather than dangling.
+Add the missing agents/*.md advisor files to the bundle (or remove the advisor references and inline the per-lens guidance) so the primary execution path resolves to real files.

 DimensionReasoningScore